rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Internal Error Handling

-All the `API` shall return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `APIs` shall return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model